w3f/research/docs/polkadot/implementors-guide/guide.md

 - Backed Candidate: A Parachain Candidate which is backed by a majority of validators assigned to a given parachain.
 - Backing: A set of statements proving that a Parachain Candidate is backed.
 - Collator: A node who generates Proofs-of-Validity (PoV) for blocks of a specific parachain.
+- Extrinsic: An element of a relay-chain block which triggers a specific entry-point of a runtime module with given arguments.
 - GRANDPA: (Ghost-based Recursive ANcestor Deriving Prefix Agreement).
 The algorithm validators use to guarantee finality of the Relay Chain.
+- Inclusion Pipeline: The set of steps taken to carry a Parachain Candidate from authoring, to backing, to availability and full inclusion in an active fork of its parachain.
+- Module: A component of the Runtime logic, encapsulating storage, routines, and entry-points.
+- Module Entry Point: A recipient of new information presented to the Runtime.
+This may trigger routines.
+- Module Routine: A piece of code executed within a module by block initialization, closing, or upon an entry point being triggered.
+This may execute computation, and read or write storage.
 - Node: A participant in the Polkadot network, who follows the protocols of communication and connection to other nodes.
 Nodes form a peer-to-peer network topology without a central authority.
 - Parachain Candidate, or Candidate: A proposed block for inclusion into a parachain.
 - Parablock: A block in a parachain.